pinojs/pino/docs/browser.md

 ```

 When `serialize` is `true` the standard error serializer is also enabled (see https://github.com/pinojs/pino/blob/master/docs/api.md#stdSerializers).
-This is a global serializer which will apply to any `Error` objects passed to the logger methods.
+This is a global serializer, which will apply to any `Error` objects passed to the logger methods.

 If `serialize` is an array the standard error serializer is also automatically enabled, it can
 be explicitly disabled by including a string in the serialize array: `!stdSerializers.err`, like so: